bartolo7/React-Native-E2E-Automation/README.md

   #### 1.5.3 Add Action

-In the Action file code the most commont action for the page.
+In the Action file write functions with the most commont actions for the page.
 For instance, the login will be perform serveral times so create a function for the login.

 ```
 import screenObject from './screenObject';